Paralegals bring justice to women in South Sudan

-Discussing the importance of a paralegal training, Alice notes that “to be a good paralegal, you need to understand how our South Sudanese laws can be used to protect the lives of women living in Payams.
-You also need to know existing human rights tools for the protection of women.
-Thanks to the UNDP training, I was able to understand these tools and get connected to people in the police department and other activists in Torit.
-The training also gave me an opportunity to develop my knowledge on how to carry out promotional activities, advocacy, and monitoring of human rights at Payam level.”
+“To be a good paralegal, you need to understand how our South Sudanese laws can be used to protect the lives of women.
+Thanks to the UNDP training, I was able to understand these tools and connect to people in the police department and other activists.”

-Paralegal practice remains un-codified in the laws of South Sudan, however in a country with only an estimated 400 practicing lawyers, the formalization of paralegals or community legal workers can bridge a large service delivery gap to enable people access to both formal and informal justice.
+Paralegal practice remains uncodified in the laws of South Sudan, however in a country with only an estimated 400 practicing lawyers, the formalization of paralegals or community legal workers can bridge a large service delivery gap to enable people’s access to both formal and informal justice.
 Community-based activists and paralegals are now increasingly perceived as social change agents and conduits for increasing citizens’ voices.

 UNDP has also worked with civil society organizations to establish six Justice and Confidence Centres across the country to provide legal information, and monitor proceedings in customary courts.